Highlights Arnold & Porter LLP

 Trusted for Antitrust/Competition

 Our Antitrust/Competition practice is recognized worldwide for its breadth, depth, and record of excellence.
 The German-based JUVE Handbook in 2013 observed how the “top rated” competition practice based in the firm’s Brussels office “continues to have one of the most experienced and best connected teams of German lawyers on the ground.”
 Global Competition Review's "GCR Global Elite" 2014 ranked our practice as eighth worldwide.
 Chambers USA 2014 ranked us one of the top Antitrust practices in the nation, and awarded us the “Chambers Award for Excellence in Antitrust” in 2012.With credentials like this, it’s no wonder Arnold & Porter -- with more than 80 attorneys in the US and Europe -- is considered a go-to firm for the full range of antitrust and trade regulation matters.
-Among other things, Arnold & Porter represented Cisco Systems in obtaining antitrust clearance for its $1.2 billion acquisition of Meraki, Inc., a privately-held provider of cloud-managed enterprise WiFi equipment and services.
-The firm was also antitrust counsel for Sony Corporation of America and Sony/ATV in its successful purchase of the music publishing business of EMI.
-And the firm is representing AT&T in its $780 million acquisition of Allied Wireless from Atlantic Tele-Network.
+Among other things, Arnold & Porter represented Kroger Co. in its US$2.5 billion merger with Harris Teeter Supermarkets.
+The firm was also antitrust counsel for General Electric in its US$4.3 billion acquisition of the aviation business of Avio S.p.A. and counse for Intel Corporation in its US$7.7 billion purchase of McAfee.

 To quote a client in Chambers and Partners: "This practice is in a league of its own: We particularly value its relationships with the regulatory agencies and have found it particularly reasonable and flexible with regard to its fees."